 » Impact: What challenge(s) has the nominee sought to address?
 What progress have they made?
 Have they transformed the lives of individuals?
 Touched the lives of many?

 » Inspiration and mobilization: Did the nominee inspire others to take action?
 Did they work to organize others within their neighborhood or across Baltimore as a whole?

 » Creativity: Did the nominee’s work break new ground or create a new model for change?

 What are the awards?

 Winners can choose to receive their $3,000 cash prize an unrestricted individual gift or to donate to a nonprofit organization or charity of their choice.

 All 10 semifinalists will be given a chance to participate and share their story at the Homecoming event May 4-6.

 How will winners be selected?
 What’s the timeline?

-We will be accepting public nominations through July 7.
-A selection of Baltimore Homecoming’s Host Committee will narrow down the list to 10 semi-finalists, which will be released in Mid-July.
-Public voting to select the five winners will be live until Aug.
-15. The five winners will be announced on May 4.
+We accepted public nominations through Oct.
+15. Baltimore Homecoming’s Selection Committee then narrowed down the list to 10 semifinalists.
+Public voting to select the five winners will be live until Dec.
+31. The five winners will be announced on May 4.